-Since 2005, my wife and I have been residents of Boerne and regularly visited the area since the mid-80s.
+My wife and I have been residents of Boerne since 2005 and have regularly visited the area since the mid-80s.
 Boerne is a great place to live and a wonderful community.
 Preserving our quality of life is the challenge for us all and will be my main focus.

 Renée and I married in 1973 and have three grown daughters, one of whom lives in Boerne with her family.
 I am the proud grandfather of five.
 We are members of St. Peter the Apostle Church here in Boerne.